R74 (South Africa)

 The R74 is a provincial route in South Africa that connects Harrismith with KwaDukuza (previously Stanger) on the coast, via Oliviershoek Pass, Bergville, Winterton, Colenso, Weenen and Greytown.

 Route

+Free State

-The R74 begins in Harrismith, Free State, at a t-junction with the N5 National Route south of the town centre.
-It begins by going southwards for 8 kilometres to meet the eastern terminus of the R712 road, which connects to Phuthaditjhaba.
-The R74 continues south-south-east for 64 kilometres, crossing into the KwaZulu-Natal Province, bypassing the Woodstock Dam, to enter the town of Bergville, where it meets the western terminus of the R616 road.
+The R74 begins in Harrismith, Free State, at a t-junction with the N5 national route south of the town centre.
+It begins by going southwards for eight kilometres to meet the eastern terminus of the R712 road, which connects to Phuthaditjhaba.

+KwaZulu-Natal

+The R74 continues south-south-east for sixty-four kilometres, crossing into the KwaZulu-Natal Province, bypassing the Woodstock Dam, to enter the town of Bergville, where it meets the western terminus of the R616 road.
 Just after the Bergville town centre, the R74 crosses the Tugela River.